dclong/blog/misc/content/2017-04-08-odbc-vs-jdbc-in-python.markdown

 ### JDBC Packages in Python

-1. `JayDeBeApi` is currently the first choice even thought it is not fully DB-API compliant.
+1. `JayDeBeApi` (NOT `JayDeBeApi3`, just ignore it) is currently the first choice even thought it is not fully DB-API compliant and not actively maintained any more.

-It works on both Python 2 and Python 3.
+2. `py4jdbc` (based on Py4j) is another JDBC package

-2. `py4jdbc` (based on Py4j) is another JDBC package which claims to be faster than `JayDeBeApi` (based on JPype) but it is relative young compared to JayDeBeApi.
+    which claims to be faster than `JayDeBeApi` (based on JPype) but it is relative young compared to JayDeBeApi and is not actively maintained any more.

 3. Just ignore the JayDeBeApi3 package (for Python3 only).